Arood/directus-extension-jira-panels/README.md

 ## Set Up Instructions

+Easiest way to install is by using the NPM-package: `npm i directus-extension-jira-panels`.
+Alternatively download this repo, put it in your extensions-folder and run the build scripts.

 This extension requires an Atlassian account with an API token.
 You can create [a token on this page](https://id.atlassian.com/manage-profile/security/api-tokens).

 When you have your token, you can simply add the panels you want and make sure to fill out host, e-mail and API token in the panel options.
 Hint: If you're planning on having several lists, you can use the new duplicate panel function in Directus 10.7!